 and ensure that our membership records and bib assignments are up-to-date for the

 Reminder: don't forget your USSA masters competition license!
-Renewals are charged a $25 late fee after Oct.
-15,
+Renewals are charged a $25 late fee

-use USSA's online member service to renew online.
+form, or use USSA's online member service to renew online.
 Details and links are available on the